 For solar thermal gas boost systems, 2 sets of coefficients are provided to separately estimate the share of gas (STG) (main boost fuel) and electricity (STX) (auxiliary energy) in each month (noting that the total annual purchased energy estimated from Equation 27 is gas plus electrical energy).
-The sum of values for each of the 12 months from Equation 28 for gas (STG) plus the 12 months for electricity (STX) for solar thermal electric should be equal to 1.0000.
+The sum

-To assist users, the coefficients in Equation 28 are provided in a table in Appendix C - Water heater performance coefficients for monthly share of energy by climate zone for Whole of Home rating for all water heater types and climate zones.
+To assist users, the coefficients in Equation 28 are provided in a table in Appendix C - Water heater performance coefficients for monthly share of energy by climate zone for Whole of Home rating Appendix C - Water heater performance coefficients for monthly share of energy by climate zone for Whole of Home rating for all water heater types and climate zones.
 The coefficients are quoted to more significant figures in the spreadsheet than they are in this report, so for the most accurate results, obtain the coefficients from the spreadsheet.
+Appendix B - Water heater performance coefficients for annual energy by climate zone for Whole of Home rating